 - Enter via the Gallery reception entrance clearly signed to check in with our Visitor Services team.

-- Please do not arrive much before your ticket time for exhibitions.
+- Please do not arrive too long before your ticket time for exhibitions.
 You are able to browse the shop or permanent collection and re-queue for entry if you wish.

 - Please be ready to go into the exhibition for your chosen time slot, if you have booked one.
 You will be advised when there is availability for a walk-in ticket.